burakulas/detocs/README.md

 **7**.
 Enter the confidence threshold, a level for the probability of the presence of the object of interest in detections (*see p.780 in [Redmon et al. 2016](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Redmon_You_Only_Look_CVPR_2016_paper.pdf)*).

 **8**.
 Select a detection model (*SSD is the fastest.
-For EfficientDet xxxxput folder in filesxxxx and [Faster R-CNN model](https://github.com/burakulas/detocs/tree/main/frcnn) models, You may want to run the script on a GPU.
+For [EfficientDet D1](https://github.com/burakulas/detocs/tree/main/effdet) and [Faster R-CNN](https://github.com/burakulas/detocs/tree/main/frcnn) models, you may want to run the script on a GPU.

 **9**.
 Click the "Submit" button to start the process.

-**10**. *Optional*: Click the "Send to the training set" button to save the corresponding image and annotations in [class, x-center, y-center, width, height] format.
+**10**. *Optional*: Click the "Send to the training set" button to save the corresponding image and annotations in [*class, x-center, y-center, width, height*] format.

 ## ##
 ### Detection on Kepler EBS ###